 Homemade Cream of Chicken Soup, or comfort in a bowl of soup.
 Healthy, nutritious and delicious, ready in well under 30 minutes, this soup makes a lovely dinner anytime of the year.

 Winter is usually the best season for comfort food.
 It’s cold outside, pretty dark and dull, and all you need is a nice hot soup to cheer you up.
 Sounds familiar?
 I certainly get sunshine withdrawl symptoms in winter time.
-And pretty much all year round, given that I live in the UK, where the sun is rarely out.
+And pretty much all year round, given that we moved to the Isle of Man, where it can get pretty rainy.

-This homemade cream of chicken soup is a brilliant way to use any leftover chicken, in case you had a rather big roast.
+This homemade cream of chicken soup can certainly help, and it is a brilliant way to use any leftover chicken, in case you had a rather big roast.
 During important celebrations we tend to go crazy on cooking proper feasts, and leftovers are usually unavoidable.
 And what a better way than a fantastic soup to use up that cooked chicken?

-With Thanksgiving just over now, there will be for sure some turkey left too, so feel free to replace the cooked chicken with leftover turkey for a delicious Cream of Turkey Soup, it’s as delicious and nutritious, and can be made in exactly the same way.
+With Thanksgiving and Christmas coming up, there will be for sure some turkey left too, so feel free to replace the cooked chicken with leftover turkey for a delicious Cream of Turkey Soup, it’s as easy and nutritious, and can be made in exactly the same way.

 Using flour to thicken the soup, plus the milk added later will make the soup have that creamy consistency that makes this soup special.
 Cream of vegetable soups don’t usually need flour, since the vegetables are usually either mashed or blended and that thickens the soup.